alitalipcoskun/BITES-bank-backend/README.md

 `https://start.spring.io` allow developers to use specified Spring Boot version and satisfy requirements.

-## Future Features
-Does the `password` should be sent encrypted to the `AuthenticationService`?
-Transaction algorithm? -> The luhn algorithm. may be implemented for checking purposes and creation of accNo. dummy Credit card  control algorithm.
-Password saving with mail or mobile phone number!
-Record file research.

 ## Project Creation
 <img src="(/readme_images/Project.png" width="50%" height="auto" alt="Screenshot">